The Incredible Life of the Great Barrier Reef.

 Heron Island is a very special place, where you can see Humpback whales migrating north from June to September each year.

 Humpback whales undertake the longest documented migration of any individual mammal, with one record being over 8000 km!
 They essentially make north-south migrations between cold water feeding areas for summer and temperate to tropical breeding areas for winter.

 They spend the winter months in our waters and the summer months in Antarctica.

 The most common rays seen around Heron Reef are the Giant Shovel-nosed Ray, the White-spotted Eagle Ray, the Blue-spotted Fantail Ray, the Cow-tail Ray and the Pink-whip Tail Ray.
-Also seen seasonally is the magnificent Manta Ray.
+Also seen seasonally usually during the winter months is the magnificent Reef Manta Ray (Manta Alfredi)